I can’t believe I’m actually saying this but ~back in my day~

 The numbers don’t lie, newspapers are disappearing and it’s all because of what you’re looking at right now.

-, operator of the (little bit on the nose don’t you think?) says that “In an electronically mediated world, where frictionless access to information is the norm, the high fixed cost of print publishing makes the major metro newspaper business model unsustainable.”
+Paul Gillin, operator of the Web site Newspaper Death Watch (a little bit on the nose don’t you think?) says that “In an electronically mediated world, where frictionless access to information is the norm, the high fixed cost of print publishing makes the major metro newspaper business model unsustainable.”

 Print fell out of fame, instant gratification is the new face of the game.

-It’s just.
-People didn’t have to pay and wait for a newspaper delivery when they can just boot up Google and search whatever they want.
+It’s just not profitable anymore.
+People didn’t have to pay and wait for a newspaper delivery when they can just boot up Google and search for whatever they wanted.

 Black and White

-Newspapers thought they were , but the called for them to slowly evolve into a digital code.
-Sure, you can still consume well-written content in places such as , , , and , but you can’t deny the charm of receiving that roll of paper and seeing what’s up with the world today.
+Newspapers thought they were invincible, but the sign of the times called for them to slowly evolve into a digital code.
+Sure, you can still consume well-written content in places such as Medium, Bloomberg, NYTimes, and Rappler, but you can’t deny the charm of receiving that roll of paper and seeing what’s up with the world today.

 While there are still some out there that prefer print to give them their daily 411, millions more prefer to receive a digital newsletter.
 Yes, just like you.